Tesla April registrations drop in key California market

 The findings come as investors worry that demand for Tesla's luxury Model S sedan is waning ahead of the mass market Model 3 launch.

 Tesla’s share price more than doubled between early December and late June as investors bet on Chief Executive Elon Musk’s strategy to transform the low-volume luxury electric car maker into a diversified producer of mass market vehicles, storage batteries, electric commercial trucks and rooftop solar panels.
-The company’s market value rose past larger rivals General Motors Co and Ford Motor Co.
+The company’s market value rose past larger rivals General Motors Co (GM.N) and Ford Motor Co (F.N).

 Since June 23, however, Tesla shares have fallen by nearly 20 percent amid concerns that demand for the company’s existing models is weakening.